CoopQ: Cooperative Game Inspired Layerwise Mixed Precision Quantization for LLMs: Methods

 For each layer $i$, we introduce a binary decision variable \(q_i \in \{0,1\}\), where \(q_i=1\) indicates the layer remains at low precision and \(q_i=0\) means it is promoted to high precision.
 Our objective is to minimize the approximated total loss increase induced by quantization, expressed through a quadratic function involving both linear sensitivities and pairwise interactions:

 where \(\mathbf{q}=(q_1,\cdots,q_L)\).

 To respect the memory constraints \(\mathbf{B}\) given the byte cost \(c_i\) for each layer to be promoted from lower-bit to higher-bit, we impose a linear constraint limiting the number of layers maintained at high precision.
-Putting it together, the resulting optimization is a binary quadratic programming problem:
+The details of the memory constraints formulation is specified in Appendix \ref{appendix:memory constraint}.